 This carrot soup fills the house with yummy aromas, and it tastes as good as it smells.
 Find canned unsweetened coconut milk in the Asian foods section at the grocery store.

-Cook onion, ginger, garlic, jalapeno, and garam masala in a pot.
+Cook onion, ginger, garlic, jalapeno, and garam masala in a pot with a bit of oil.
 Add carrots and sweet potato, cook 3-4 minutes.

-Pour in coconut milk, water, chicken broth and orange juice.
+Pour in coconut milk, water, chicken broth (vegetables broth or water can be substituted) and orange juice.
 Cook until carrots and sweet potato are tender, about 20 minutes.
 Puree if you like.

 P.S.
 Hungry for more healthy diet tips and recipes?
 Sign up for my newsletter here.